alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 .# Abstract

-WORK IN PROGRESS - SEPTEMBER 2019

 Onion networking [@RFC7686] offers technical features which obviate many of the risks upon which led to the development of our modern Certificate Authority Public Key Infrastructure; as an increasingly popular technology for networking with strong trust requirements, onion networking would benefit from easier access to TLS certificates for HTTPS use.

-At the moment only EV certificates are available for onion network addresses, although DV certificates are under discussion.
-This document defines a third mechanism - SOOC: Same Origin Onion Certificates - which would enable real-time, client-side validation of per-onion-address TLS certificates, fully equivalent (in defined circumstances) to validation of a certificate trust chain, but involving none of third parties, trust chains, or financial cost.
+At the moment only EV certificates are available for onion network addresses, although DV certificates are under discussion; the potential downsides of issuing DV certificates for Onion Addresses are discussed below.

+This document defines a third possible mechanism - SOOC: Same Origin Onion Certificates - that would enable real-time, client-side validation of per-onion-address TLS certificates, fully equivalent (in defined circumstances) to validation of a certificate trust chain, but involving none of third parties, trust chains, or financial cost.

+In the simpest possible terms, SOOC is *not* a "self-signed certificate" proposal; instead it is a proposal that "in very limited circumstances, we shall not care about signatures at all", with a codicil regarding how this may be improved in future.

+This distinction is important because it highlights that the initial implementation of SOOC certificates contain no additional features above or beyond the specifications of standard DV certificates, and require no tools to create other than standard `openssl` or `mkcert` to create.
+This is part of the value proposition of SOOC, in order to lower the barriers to adoption by small sites and experimenters with limited experience of TLS.

 {mainmatter}

+# SOOC Certificate Specification

+Using the Public Suffix List, let `baseDomain` be the Registrable Domain of the connected origin, e.g., `abcdefghijklmnop.onion`

+1. A SOOC Certificate is a properly formatted DV or EV TLS certificate, per the browser's concept of web standards

+2.  where the certificate, if the browser were to trust the certificate's trust chain, would otherwise be fully valid and trusted

+3.  where the certificate, if it has a basicConstraints extension, that extension MUST only be CA:FALSE

+4.  where the certificate, if it has a commonName, that commonName MUST be the baseDomain as defined above

+5.  where the certificate, if it has subjectAlternativeNames, those subjectAlternativeNames MUST all be of type dNSname, MUST all be of valid format, and MUST have the baseDomain as the rightmost two labels.

+6.  where the certificate, if it cites any subjectAlternativeNames or other regisitrable domains, all of those subjectAlternativeNames or other registrable domains MUST have the baseDomain as the rightmost two labels.

+# Protocol

+1. Connect to site.geo.subdomain.foo.onion over HTTPS in the normal way

+2. If the TLD is .onion, confirm you have an opt-in setting enabled (probably by-default in TorBrowser)

+3.  and site.geo.subdomain.foo.onion offers you a certificate 4.

+    1.  foo.onion

+    2.  *.foo.onion

+    3.  site.foo.onion

+    4.  *.subdomain.foo.onion

+    5.  site.subdomain.foo.onion

+    6.  site.geo.subdomain.foo.onion

+    7.  ...and so forth 5.

+4.  and

+5. THEN: skip the certificate chain check (and upwards validation of same) for this certificate;
+    all other checks for this certificate should be performed with respect to current browser web-standards — including but not limited to: cipher suites, start/expiry dates, etc; see 6a, above.

-# Introduction
+# Background

 There are many reasons why the Internet and WWW are equipped with a public key infrastructure (PKI), and the PKI offers many features and benefits; however its inarguable primary function is to provide